NickNaskida/WaterInfo/Readme.md

 ## What's next for WaterInfo
-- Creation of machine learning algorithm that will predict water lack locations based on previous locations and on factors like humidity, temperature, water quality and etc.
+- Creation of machine learning algorithm that will predict water lack locations based on previous entered locations and on factors like humidity, temperature, water quality and etc.
-- More detailed maps with heatmaps of water quality, Ph, pollution level around the globe.
+- More detailed maps with heatmaps of water quality, pH, pollution level around the globe.
 - Directions to nearest water source
 - Check for locations with water sources
 - Main page design changes